 Where To Stay in Tulum on a Budget

 We can split Tulum up into three parts.
 There’s the Zona Hotelera.
 If you’ve got money to blow and don’t have much time in Tulum, you’ll likely find yourself here.
 Next is the Playa Paraiso area.
 This is the public beach, and where I’d live if I could.
 There are fewer accommodation options here, but you’re on the beach and it’s far cheaper than the Zona Hotelera.
 Finally, you’ve got Tulum town, or el pueblo.
 If you want somewhere cheap to stay, your best bet is in Tulum town, and where I’d personally recommend staying.
+While I’m a big fan of staying at hostels, it’s not hard to find hotels and Airbnbs in Tulum that are trendy and budget-friendly.

 There are an obscene amount of options to choose from in Tulum pueblo.
 You can even go further and split it up into different neighborhoods.
 The center is the liveliest and most convenient, but also the busiest and most touristy.
 La Veleta is a bit further out, but my personal favorite neighborhood in Tulum.
 Aldea Zama is a fancier neighborhood that caters to a party crowd.